Yolo County Probate — What Heirs Need to Know

 Yolo County local rules and procedures

-Guardianship rules are detailed.
-While general probate rules are minimal, Yolo County maintains extensive guardianship rules under Chapter 7, Rule 26.
-Under Rule 26.1, the Clerk's Office sets guardianship hearings approximately 60 days after filing to allow time for the Court Investigator's report.
-Non-relative guardianships require notice to the State Department of Social Services and Yolo County Department of Employment and Social Services at least 45 days before the hearing.
+Guardianship hearings set 60 days out for investigation.
+While general probate rules are minimal, Yolo County maintains detailed guardianship rules under Chapter 7, Rule 26.
+Under Rule 26.1(d), the Clerk's Office sets guardianship hearings approximately 60 days after filing to allow time for the Court Investigator's report.
+For non-relative guardianships, notice must be mailed at least 45 days before the hearing to both the State Department of Social Services and the Yolo County Department of Employment and Social Services per Rule 26.1(f).

-Due diligence declarations required.
-Per Rule 26.1(g), where a petitioner cannot determine the name or address of a relative or party entitled to notice, a declaration of due diligence is required detailing all efforts undertaken — including telephone directory searches, directory assistance, contact with relatives and friends, former employers, and last known address.
+Due diligence declarations specify required search methods.
+Per Rule 26.1(g), where a petitioner cannot determine the name or address of a relative or party entitled to notice, a declaration of due diligence is required.
+The rule specifies that the declaration must detail searches of the telephone directory, directory assistance, contact with relatives and friends, inquiries with former employers, and verification at the last known address.
+Simply stating that a relative "could not be located" is insufficient.

 Yolo County probate timeline